microrobotics/ESP32-EASY-PROTO-V2/firmware/examples/README.md

 # ESP32-EASY-PROTO-V2 - Firmware Examples

-This folder contains **sample firmware projects** demonstrating key features of the **ESP32-EASY-PROTO-V2** board, written by Lucienne Swart.
+Sample firmware projects demonstrating key features of the **ESP32-EASY-PROTO-V2** board.
+All code here is **proprietary**—see [../../LICENSE.md](../../LICENSE.md).
+Written by Lucienne Swart.
 Each subfolder corresponds to a specific peripheral, sensor, or combined demo.

 ---